This post lists the many things to do in January in London, updated for 2024.

 4. Enjoy the Theatre

-From to Frozen, here is a short list of some of the musicals and plays you can see in January:
+From long-term residencies to short runs, here is a list of musicals and plays you can see in December.

 - The Lion King